The Girl Who Changed Her Fate

 Elena insisted.
 Finally the mother shared with her what the old woman had said.

 "Then I must go," said the girl firmly.
 Her mother protested, saying what the old woman had said was probably nothing at all.
 But no matter what the mother said, the girl continued to pack.
 At last, seeing she could not stop her daughter from leaving, the mother packed for her a large basket of food and kissed her on the cheek.
-As the mother sadly watched Elena walk away, suitors approached the house with gifts for her sisters.

 Elena traveled far and wide.
 Always she got a job, but always the job ended in disaster because of her ill-fate.
-Finally, she met a queen who took a liking to the girl.
+Finally, she met a Queen who took a liking to the girl.

-"Surely you must be ill-fated," said the queen, shaking her head at the girl's latest disaster.
+"Surely you must be ill-fated," said the Queen, shaking her head at the girl's latest disaster.
 "There is only one thing you can do."

-"You must find your fate," said the queen firmly.
-"All the fates live in the mountains far beyond.
+The Queen said firmly, "You must find your fate.
+All the fates live in the mountains far beyond.
 You must find the one that is yours.
 And she must accept a gift from you.
-Once she accepts a gift from you, you will no longer be ill-fated."
+Once your fate accepts a gift from you, you will no longer be ill-fated."

 With hope, Elena left for the distant mountains.
 After a long journey, she arrived at the one where all the fates of the world lived.
 Some of the fates were lovely to look at, others as hideous as could be.
 "Are you my fate?"
 Elena asked each one in turn.
 Some politely smiled "no." Others scoffed and laughed at her.
 She went on, one after another.

 Finally she saw a fate that looked somewhat like her, but her face was grotesquely twisted.
-Her hair was wild and she stared at Elena, making her very uncomfortable.
+Her hair was wild and she stared at Elena, making her very feel uncomfortable.

-Elena whispered, "Are you my fate?" frightened to know what must be true.
+Elena whispered, "Are YOU my fate?" frightened to know what must be true.

-Elena's fate laughed and stared at her in such a way that Elena knew she had found the right one.
+Elena's fate laughed and stared at her in such a way that Elena knew that she had found the right one.
 Elena offered her some bread, but the creature cursed her and threw handfuls of dirt in her face.
-When the bizarre creature was laughing so loudly her mouth was wide open, Elena quickly threw a piece of bread that landed in her mouth.
+When the bizarre creature was laughing so loudly her mouth was wide open, Elena quickly threw a piece of bread and it landed in her mouth.
 As the hideous fate chomped on the bread, her face softened.
 She said, "Well now that's not so bad, not bad at all."

-Elena's fate threw her a silk ball.
-She told the girl that if anyone wanted the silk thread, she must demand its weight in gold.
+Her fate told the girl that if anyone wanted the silk thread, she must demand its weight in gold.
 Then she abruptly turned around and left.